Primary Navigation Mobile

 • Probably better than your car’s sat nav

-Written by Graham King Published: 4 August 2022 Updated: 20 November 2023
+Written by Graham King Updated: 18 October 2024

 You can download Waze from the iTunes App Store on devices running the Apple iOS operating system, or from Google Play Store on Android devices.
 There’s a desktop version of Waze available, as well.
-Pair your phone to your car’s infotainment system via Apple CarPlay or Android Auto and you’ll be able to view and interact with Waze to the dashboard display.
+Pair your phone to your car’s infotainment system via Apple CarPlay or Android Auto and you’ll be able to view and interact with Waze on the dashboard display.
 It’s usually better and more user-friendly than a car’s built-in sat nav.

 In this guide, we’re going to run through everything you need to know about Waze including how to use it in your car, what features it has and what advantages it has over other navigation apps.